Dorset Holiday July 2005 - page 3

 another stingy track rather than the road (Mike's suggestion this

-time); here's a shot of the farm the cottage is on showing its very
+time); here's a shot of the farm the cottage is on showing its lovely

 rural setting in the Dorset countryside.
 We had a hugely